 Why – Changes to the existing transit system have been proposed, including the addition of complementary ADA paratransit.
 This proposed paratransit service is both exciting and worrisome.
 While it had the potential to provide better service for transit users, it also will bring change and it is change that can be challenging for any of us.

-Who – Our plan is to engage directly with:
+Who – We engaged directly with:

 - Older adults and people with disabilities who use public transit as well as those users who would take advantage of the paratransit service.

-- Transit Dependent Populations
+- Transit dependent populations